Objective Momentum Barriers in Wall Turbulence: Results

 \subsection{Objective momentum transport barrier visualization}

-Figure \ref{fig:ChannelVis} compares a common turbulence visualization diagnostics, the vorticity magnitude, with the $\mathrm{NTRA}$ field computed for the normalized momentum barrier equation (\ref{eq:instant barrier}) on a streamwise-wall-normal plane of initial conditions in the channel at time $t=0.065$.
-The predominant channel flow is in the positive $x^{+}$-direction with channel walls at $y^{+}=\pm1$.
-Both diagnostic fields were generated from precisely the same velocity field, and were calculated and visualized at the same spatial resolution ($\Delta x^{+}=\Delta y^{+}=10^{-3}$).
-The barrier trajectories $\mathbf{x}(s)$ used in these simulations were advected under the 3D normalized barrier equation until $s_{N}=1$, the order of decorrelation time for the entire channel.
+Figure \ref{fig:ChannelVis} compares a common turbulence visualization diagnostics, the vorticity magnitude, with the $\mathrm{NTRA}$ field computed for the normalized momentum barrier equation (\ref{eq:Unit_Barrier_Field}) on a streamwise-wall-normal plane of initial conditions in the channel at the non-dimensional DNS time $t=0.065=5\delta t$.
+The predominant channel flow is in the positive $x$-direction with channel walls at $y=\pm 1$.
+Both diagnostic fields in Fig. \ref{fig:ChannelVis} were generated from precisely the same velocity field, and were calculated and visualized at the same spatial resolution ($\delta_x = \delta_y = 10^{-3}$).
+The vorticity picture is indicative of the scale and resolution of structures that are captured by velocity and velocity-gradient-based level-set methods.
+The barrier trajectories $\mathbf{x}(s)$ used in these simulations were advected under the 3D normalized barrier equation until $s_N=0.5$, the order of decorrelation time for the entire channel.

-The shear generated by the upper and lower channel walls are evident as high rates of trajectory rotation and vorticity.
-Surprisingly, in the NTRA field there is strong evidence of many more vortical momentum barriers in the center of the channel which is typically viewed as a quiescent region.
-In this region, therefore, there are still numerous complex vortex interactions but their relatively weaker signature has made them impossible to identify in the weak gradients and uniformly low vorticity values.
-Thus, the NTRA field provides an enhanced visualization of structures at a much wider range of spatial scales structure strength for the same underlying velocity data.
-For identifying boundaries and the structure extraction discussed in the next sections, we find the large changes evident in TRA and TSE fields to be most beneficial, while NTRA and NTSE continue to provide unmatched visualizations of large domains.
+The shear generated by the upper and lower channel walls is evident from the high rates of trajectory rotation and vorticity.
+Surprisingly, in the NTRA field, there is strong evidence of many more vortical momentum barriers in the center of the channel, which is typically viewed as a quiescent region.
+This shows that while there are still many complex vortex interactions occurring in the region, their relatively weaker signature makes them impossible to identify in the weak gradients and uniformly low vorticity values.
+Thus, the NTRA field provides an enhanced visualization of structures at a much wider range of spatial scales and structure strengths for the same underlying velocity data.
+For identifying boundaries and the structure extraction discussed in the next sections, we find the large changes evident in TRA and TSE fields to be most beneficial.
+At the same time, NTRA and NTSE continue to provide homogeneous fidelity visualizations of barriers in large domains that contain a wide range of vector magnitudes.